-Within Taylor Porter, Adam serves as Chair of the firm's Recruiting Committee.
-Adam is an active member of the Louisiana State Bar Association and the Baton Rouge Bar Association.
+Adam currently serves as Vice Chair of the Taylor Porter’s Recruiting Committee.
+He is an active member of the Louisiana State Bar Association and the Baton Rouge Bar Association.
 In 2011, he was elected by his peers as a council member of the Young Lawyers Section of the Baton Rouge Bar Association.
-Additionally, he is active in the Louisiana Sports Law Association and the Louisiana Association of Defense Counsel, where he completed its extensive trial academy training program.
+Additionally, he is active in the Louisiana Association of Defense Counsel, where he completed its extensive trial academy training program.

-Adam is a contributing writer to Around the Bar, the magazine of the Baton Rouge Bar Association.
-His recent articles within that publication include:
+Adam is a contributing author to Health Care Journal of Baton Rouge, and the Baton Rouge Lawyer, the magazine of the Baton Rouge Bar Association.
+His published articles include:

 In 2009, Adam received his J.D., magna cum laude, from Paul M. Hebert Law Center at Louisiana State University, where he was a member of the Order of the Coif.
 He was also named to the Chancellor's List, and a CALI Award recipient.
 In 2006, Adam graduated magna cum laude from Louisiana State University with a Bachelor of Arts in history and a minor in sociology.

-In his spare time, Adam enjoys spending time with his wife, Carly, and sons, Jackson and Carter, and supporting the LSU Tigers.
+In his spare time, Adam enjoys spending time with his wife, Carly, and sons, Jackson, Carter, and Beau, and supporting the LSU Tigers.